 It’s important to keep the 3 points above in mind when planning out your fitness journey and goal setting.
 The next video is going to break down some common fitness goals and what you should focus on if you want to be successful and efficient on your fitness journey.
 We highly recommend you watch our next few videos to thoroughly understand the role nutrition plays and how you should be eating to tackle your fitness goals.
 Tracking your macros is also an extremely important aspect of nutrition which will be discussed in a later video.

 As always, if you have any additional questions about your nutrition, you can email us at firstname.lastname@example.org or call us at 1-888-682-0724 and one of our reps will be happy to assist.
-If you’d like to take advantage of a complimentary trial session, you can sign up directly on our website and we’ll be happy to get the process started.
+If you’d like to take advantage of a complimentary trial session, you can learn more here and we’ll be happy to get the process started.
 We’ll give you a quick call so that we can learn more about you and your goals so that we can pair you with the right trainer on our team.